Загальні відомості про алергічні та атопічні розлади

 Reducing the dose of pollen extract during pollen season is recommended.
 Epinephrine, oxygen, and resuscitation equipment should be immediately available for prompt treatment of anaphylaxis.

 Sublingual immunotherapy with grass pollen, ragweed, or house dust mite allergen extracts can be used for allergic rhinitis when it is induced by these allergens.
 The first dose is given in a health care setting; patients should be observed for 30 minutes after administration because anaphylaxis may occur.
 If the first dose is tolerated, patients take subsequent doses daily at home.
 In adults, the initial dose is not increased, but in children and adolescents aged 10 to 17 years, the dose is increased over the first 3 days.
-In patients with grass pollen or ragweed allergy, treatment is initiated 4 months before the onset of each grass pollen or ragweed season and maintained throughout the season.
+In patients with grass pollen or ragweed allergy, treatment is initiated at least 3 months before the onset of each grass pollen or ragweed season and maintained throughout the season.

 Oral immunotherapy for peanut allergy uses defatted peanut flour.
 Dose escalation is done using 5 incremental doses from 0.5 mg to 6 mg over one day given in a health care setting.
 This initial regimen is followed by a daily dose starting at 3 mg and increasing by 50 to 100% every 2 weeks over 22 weeks before reaching the maintenance dose of 300 mg once a day.
 Each increase in dose is given in a health care setting.
 If the initial dose is tolerated, subsequent doses are taken daily for 2 weeks; they can be taken at home.
 After patients successfully tolerate the 300-mg dose in a health care setting, they must take the 300-mg daily dose indefinitely to maintain desensitization.